Skaihooks/localglobal/content/posts/what-local-global-means.md

-The local-global perspective emphasizes understanding *how local decisions or events interact with global systems*, whether in mathematics, ecology, or elsewhere.
+In creating a title for this site I was initially drawn towards phrases using mathematical language as a reflection of my academic specialization.
+However, I decided against this for one reason: The ideas I like to engage with tend to span across many disciplines, math being just one.
+The perspective I'm trying to adopt for this site and for my future research emphasizes understanding *how local decisions, events, or objects interact with global systems*, whether in mathematics or elsewhere.
+Hence, local-global.